jsdevel/bash-bootstrap/README.md

 Once that's ready simply copy and run this command in a bash prompt:

-`curl -s https://raw.githubusercontent.com/jsdevel/bash-bootstrap/master/bootstrap.bash > /tmp/bash-bootstrap;bash /tmp/bash-bootstrap;. ~/.bashrc;rm /tmp/bash-bootstrap`
+`curl -s https://raw.githubusercontent.com/jsdevel/bash-bootstrap/master/bootstrap.bash > /tmp/bash-bootstrap;bash /tmp/bash-bootstrap;. ~/.bashrc; rm /tmp/bash-bootstrap`

 ##Tested environments
 These environments are known to support bash-bootstrap:

 1. macbook pro
 2. Fedora 20 LXDE
 3. Fedora 20 Gnome 3

 ##Customizing
 These are ways to allow bash-bootstrap to coexist with your existing setup:

 1. For your aliases, you can create `~/.bash_aliases_custom`.

 ##Contrubuting